paulgay/VGfM/data_tools/README.md

 # Which data do I need?

 Essentially you need 4 files.
-For the scannet experiments, you can find these files in `/ssd_disk/datasets/scannet/material_for_scene_graph/` for various types of quadrics.
 * `imdb_1296.h5`: contains among others the following fields:
 	* `im_paths`: the absolute paths of the images.
 	* `images`: the image data